MayFly-AI/manual/demos/ORB_SLAM3/index.md

 # ORB-SLAM3
 [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) is a real-time SLAM library able to perform Visual, Visual-Inertial and Multi-Map SLAM with monocular, stereo and RGB-D cameras, using pin-hole and fisheye lens models.
 ORB-SLAM3 is not based on neural networks and it does not need a GPU.

+{% include youtube.html id="T7V_WYiNEQ0" %}
+ <br/><br/>

 ORB-SLAM3 is a C++ code.
 To use it easily in combination with other python based AI and our SensorLeap Python API, we have made a fork of ORB-SLAM3 with python bindings using pybind11.
-The python bindings is an add-on to the C++ ORB-SLAM3 code.
-It does not change any of the original ORB-SLAM3 code, it only provides a 1:1 python interface with the same functions used in the C++ examples in ORB-SLAM3.
+It provides a 1:1 python interface with the same functions used in the C++ examples in ORB-SLAM3.
 Clone our forked repo here:
 ```bash
 git clone https://github.com/MayFly-AI/ORB_SLAM3_pybind11.git
 ```